GoogleCloudPlatform/security-analytics/cicd/README.md

 ## Overview

-This folder contains Python helper scripts to gather rules from a local folder and from the remote Chronicle instance, and to compare them, uploading changed or new files to the Chronicle instance.
+The [`python` folder](./python/) contains Python helper scripts to gather rules from a local folder and from the remote Chronicle instance, and to compare them, uploading changed or new files to the Chronicle instance.

 ## Pre-installation

-Pre-requisites can be installed by running `pip3 install -r requirements.txt`
+Pre-requisites can be installed by copying the files from the folder locally, and running `pip3 install -r requirements.txt`

 To run this script you will need a Chronicle API Service Account JSON file.
 This can be obtained from your Google Chronicle account team.

 ## Usage